11.6.15 - 12.12.15

 In conjunction with the To: Pluto exhibition, Sediment issued a call for sound works and music that respond to the subject of the exhibition and the themes surrounding it.
 To address the time duration of the New Horizons’ flight from Earth to Pluto of 9 years, 5 months and 25 days, all submissions are 9 minutes, 5 seconds, and 25 milliseconds long (or very close).

-Submissions curated by Gary Stevens, Dana Ollestad, and Claire Zitzow.
+Submissions are currently in process of being curated into an online collection by Gary Stevens, Dana Ollestad, and Claire Zitzow.
 Six pieces will be selected for an official low-run cassette release by Sediment.

 The tape will be released on the December 4th closing event.
 The online compilation is available for $9 HERE.